EvernodeXRPL/evernode-host/governance-game.md

 ### The Foundation Special Rights

-- These rules for determining whether a Proposal gets up apply subject to the special rights of the Foundation.
-- These rules for determining whether a Proposal gets up apply subject to the special rights of the Foundation.
+- These rules apply when determining the Foundation vote.

   - Always Eligible: Foundation is always eligible to vote.
   - Fall-Back Option: If there are no other eligible Participants, the Foundation vote is determinative.